BravoChos/aws-saa-certification/solutionArchitect/03_database/05_ElasticCache/README.md

 # ElasticCache
 **ElastiCache**: is an in-memory data store or cache in the cloud it allows you to retrieve information from fast fully managed in-memory caches instead of relying for slower disk based databases.
-They are two types of ElastiCache.
+If offers fully managed Redis and Memcached.
+Seamlessly deploy, operate, and scacle popular open source compatible in-memory data stores.
+Build data-intensive apps or improve the performance of your existing apps by retrieving data from high throughput and low latency in-memory data stores.

 - Redis: is a key-value store that supports abstract data types and optional data durability.